4 Things To Remember When Applying For A New Job

-Depending on the circumstances and professions, if an employer had to choose between an employee, who had an experience and someone who had both an experience and qualification, many would choose the latter.
+Depending on the circumstances and professions, if an employer had to choose between an employee, who had experience and someone who had both experience and qualification, many would choose the latter.

 Pursuing qualifications and certifications can, hence, set you apart from other candidates.

-Resume is what’s going to get you shortlisted (or not), it’s employer’s first impression of you, so it’s important to get it perfect.
+A resume is what’s going to get you shortlisted (or not), it’s the employer’s first impression of you, so it’s important to get it perfect.

 Be short and to the point: put your best experience and qualifications at the front of the page, so that your potential employer gets an idea of who you are straight away!

-It’s the most risky part of getting a new job, so prepare, prepare, prepare.
+It’s the riskiest part of getting a new job, so prepare, prepare, prepare.

 Your potential employers have never met you before, so you have to make the right first impression and you only get one shot at it!